Contact processes on the integers: Introduction and results

-\end{cor} We note that Corollary \ref{compstdepid} is effectively Proposition 2 in Durrett and Schinazi \cite{DS}, to establish these results the albeit elementary proofs given are necessary due to lack of (known) monotonicity properties when the parameters $(\lambda,\mu)$ are such that $\lambda > \mu$.
+\end{cor} We note that Corollary \ref{compstdepid} is a different version of Proposition 2 in Durrett and Schinazi \cite{DS} for general graphs.
+To establish those results the albeit elementary proofs given here are necessary because of the lack of (known) monotonicity properties when the parameters $(\lambda,\mu)$ are such that $\lambda > \mu$.

 The next result is a generic monotonicity property.
 To state it let us endow the space of configurations $\{-1,0,1\}^{V}$ with the component-wise partial order $\mbox{i.e.}$, for any two configurations $\eta, \eta'$, such that $\eta \leq \eta'$ whenever $\eta(x) \leq \eta'(x)$ for all $x \in V$.